jasonxia17/orbit-simulator/DEVELOPMENT.md

 https://fiftyexamples.readthedocs.io/en/latest/gravity.html

-# Ideas for Stretch Goal (Electric Field/Potential Tool)
+# Ideas for Stretch Goal

+## Multiplanet Chaotic Simulation

+* accumulateNetForce(CelestialBody other) adds gravitational force caused by "other" to the net force

+## Electric Field/Potential Tool

 * Display the electric potential and field at the point where the mouse is hovering
 * Allow the user to first select the position of the charged particle and then select the displacement vector